Welcome to Juvenile Court

 One of the largest expenses in the juvenile courts budget is Juvenile Detention.
 Montgomery County does not have a juvenile detention center to detain delinquent or unruly juveniles so the court contracts with Maury County; Rutherford County and a few others in Tennessee.
 The main juvenile detention facility used is the Middle Tennessee Juvenile Detention Facility in Maury County often referred to as Columbia.
 The purpose of juvenile detention is to protect the citizens of Montgomery County from the juvenile as well as protecting the juvenile from themselves.
 The cost to house one juvenile for one day in Middle Tennessee is $130.00 and the cost to detain juveniles in Rutherford County is $175.00 per day.
 At times the court has had up to twenty juveniles in detention at one time.
 On average Montgomery County will detain eight juveniles a day.

 The juvenile court operates under the guidance of three elected Judges and one appointed referee.
-The elected judges are Wayne C. Shelton; Ray L. Grimes and Ken Goble.
-The Magistrates are Tim Barnes and William Lebo.
+The elected judges are Wayne C. Shelton, Ray L. Grimes, Ken Goble, and Tim Barnes.
+The Magistrate is Tim Barnes.

 Youth Services Officers

 The youth service officers advise judges on the availability of programs in the community; screen petitions and complaints; advise law enforcement on the availability of detention placements; initiate all court orders issued by the judges; counsel families in crisis as well as all other required and mandated duties necessary prior to an adjudicatory hearing.
 The Youth Service Officers are: